Podcast: Play in new window | Download

 Join us on a trip into the wild blue art yonder, from ancient stones to giant cockerels we celebrate all that is blue in art.

-Early history of Blue Lapis Lazuli
+The early history of Blue Lapis Lazuli

 The most important vibrant blue that went on to revolutionise art was Ultramarine which literally means from over the sea.
 It was mined in Northern Afganistan as early as 6000bc